Our Catering Facilities

-Here at St Wilfrid’s we have full traceability of our meat through Hoffman’s butchers, our meat supplier, who obtains all his meat from Skipton and Otley markets.
-Our chicken, bacon and pork has the Freedom Food Mark and is also supplied by Hoffman’s.
+Here at St Wilfrid’s we have full traceability of all our meat through our supplier, ‘Hoffman’s butchers’ who obtains all his meat fresh from Skipton and Otley markets.
+Our chicken and pork has the ‘Freedom Food Mark’ and is also supplied by Hoffman’s.
 Our bread is supplied by Hinnit’s of Ackworth and our fish is MSC certified.
-Burgers are from 3663 and we are assured they are 100% beef.
-We try to use seasonal vegetables which are supplied fresh daily.
-We do not use processed foods and all our menus are made from fresh ingredients daily.
+We try to use fresh seasonal vegetables which are supplied daily.
+We do not use processed foods and all our menus are made from fresh ingredients on a daily basis.

-What is a Cashless System?
+What is a Cashless System or ParentPay?

-How are pupils recognised by the system?
+How are students recognised by the system?

-Each pupil will have their fingerprint registered which will then be translated to an Alpha Numeric number, the image is then discarded, when used this will then enter them into the system program and identify them by a number.
+Each student will have their fingerprint registered which will then be translated to an Alpha Numeric number, the image is then discarded, when used this will then enter them into the system program and identify them by a number.